raycast/extensions/extensions/single-focus/README.md

     - `Application Focus` will set the focus using the frontmost application. (e.g. the current tab in your browser, [see below](#supported-applications))
 3. Assign one of more shortcuts for the focus set command you use most.
+4. Set the `Current Focus` command as a favorite so you see your current focus when you open Raycast.
-4. You will be reminded every 1 minute of your current focus with a HUD and in the menu bar (the interval can be changed in the extension settings).
+5. You will be reminded every 1 minute of your current focus with a HUD and in the menu bar (the interval can be changed in the extension settings).
-5. If you are in a meeting or wish to stop seeing a reminder run the `Pause Reminder` command.
+6. If you are in a meeting or wish to stop seeing a reminder run the `Pause Reminder` command.

 ### Supported Applications